edwardgoldring/website/content/home/about.md

 # Biography

-I am a PhD Candidate in Political Science at the University of Missouri.
-My research examines how autocratic leaders maintain and lose power, and I have case expertise in North Korea.
+I am a PhD Candidate in Political Science at the University of Missouri and currently (Fall 2018) a visiting researcher at the LSE.
+My research examines how autocratic leaders maintain and lose power.
 I have further research interests in democratization, election manipulation, and peacekeeping.
-My dissertation explores purges in authoritarian regimes, looking at when leaders decide to purge and various effects of purges.
+My dissertation examines the causes of purges in dictatorships.

 My work has been published or is forthcoming in journals including *Party Politics*, *Democratization*, *Research & Politics*, and *Africa Spectrum*.